urbien/vortexhealing/README.md

 ## Increase accessibility of VortexHealing documentation
 Student-teacher collaboration on VortexHealing classes review documents and other content

-- finding matching pictures for each document, protocol, issue series, class
+- Finding matching pictures for each document, protocol, issue series, class.
+Images can come from the following sites
-- alternatively, generating pcitures via generative art
+- Alternatively, generating pcitures via [generative art](https://openai.com/dall-e-2/)
 - Interlinking documents
 - Generating table of contents for each document (and fixing headers to improve generated ToCs)
 - Solve problems of viewing on mobile devices by converting documents into HTML format.
-HTML allows zooming with automatic relayouting of content.
+All modern browsers support HTML zooming, reflowing the content for a narrower view, which PDF does not do and Word on mobile does not do either.
 - Kindle format and other readers: converting to epub, mobi formats
 - Collaborative editing either via Wiki workflow or via Github markdown workflow.
 This will allow to fix errors in text and improve readability.